 If you want to check another painting post, check out this other one from my friend Ashley from RV Inspiration, it’s all about painting mistakes made by RV owners and how to avoid them.

 When you are getting furniture for an RV, there’s usually not much wiggle room.

 And you wan to be as efficient as possible, because, in a small space, every inch counts!

 You want to fit the space as perfect as possible, so you can utilize in a smart way every inch in there for storage, or to fit all the pretty decor pieces.

-When we bought this white cabinet that we put in the entrance, I knew I wanted something tall, so we could have 3 separate areas: one for shoes, another for the dog food storage and the last one as a changing station/ catch-all.
+When we bought this white cabinet that we put in the entrance, I knew I wanted something tall so that we could have three separate areas: one for shoes, another for the dog food storage, and the last one as a changing station/ catch-all.

-I probably measured every piece they had in the store, not to mention that we stopped at home depot first and I could NOT find anything that would fit there or at Target, trust me, I looked and measured everything!
+I probably measured every piece they had in store, not to mention that we stopped at Home Depot first and I could NOT find anything that would fit there or at Target, trust me, I looked and measured everything!

 I looked like a crazy woman!

 When we finally found something that worked, we were so freaking happy!